 Have you noticed that iPhone XS and iPhone XR have proper tech spec pages and Apple Watch Series 4 does not?
 There are lots of pretty pictures though.
 Apple is not hiding anything but there are some unflattering comparisons: Apple Watch Series 4 does not have Express Cards with power reserve.
 Why not?
 The simple answer: A12 Bionic powered NFC.
 Apple Watch 4 doesn’t have it.

 A12 Bionic looks amazing and I really look forward to testing Apple Pay Suica Express Card with power reserve performance on iPhone XS.
-Apple Watch 4 looks amazing too but there was probably no way the stellar Apple Chip design team could fit A12 into the Apple Watch 4 constraints.
+Apple Watch 4 looks amazing too but there was no way the stellar Apple Chip design team could squeeze the A12 Secure Enclave power reserve features into the Apple Watch S-Series constraints.
 At least not yet.

 Express Cards with power reserve and bulletproofed Apple Pay Suica would be lovely to have on Apple Watch but it is a very different device than iPhone with a very different battery use profile.
 A dead battery ‘call security so I can get back into the college dorm’ scenario is less likely with Student ID Cards on Apple Watch than it is with iPhone.
 A dead iPhone battery is the bigger concern.
 It’s a good reason for iPhone getting Express Cards with power reserve first.

 ‘The ID card works without the power on’ is a great sales pitch for iPhone XS even though Express Cards are just so much more natural on Apple Watch.
 I wonder how many college kids will use it to get mom and dad to pop for both devices?